 Bobbed hair with finger waves was extremely popular in the 1920s.
 Louise Brooks, Clara Bow, and Marion Davies, considered the “it girls” of their time, were all pioneers of this look.

 Although finger waves look a bit more authentic on bobbed hair, this ’20s style is still doable with long hairstyles.
-Here is a great video tutorial on how to create finger waves and a faux bob.
+Here is a great video tutorial on how to create a faux bob that’s very 1920s.

 How to do a quick, updated version ’20s finger waves hairstyle: